MiradenHartog

 A small collection of events from my artistry that were not only an important step in my work, but were also memorable for me personally.
 Because they delivered a story, influenced me or sometimes gave the idea that for a moment everything fell into place.

-en prenten van Mira den Hartog
+and prints by Mira den Hartog

 "The only way is up"

-Voorpagina Vrij Nederland - de week
+Front page Vrij Nederland - the week

 .png)